Angel1116/Advertisement-Scheduling-using-Integer-Programming/README.md

 After running the second choice, it would output the schedule in Excel and a bar chart about Jaccard similarity as follows:
 <img src="https://github.com/Angel1116/Integer-Programming-for-Advertisement-Scheduling/assets/103301338/ef483bf4-7c46-4e36-8136-f69532ef5887" width="600"/>

-If you don't have enough time to execute the code, you could download example "schedule_1.xlsx" to check the output schedule.
+▲Jaccard similarity comparison for ads and ad genres If you don't have enough time to execute the code, you could download example "schedule_1.xlsx" to check the output schedule.